omarkamalakis/emailwiz/README.md

 You can tweak Postfix (sending mail

+NEW TWEAKS:
+This fork of emailwiz is meant to work specifically on Alpine Linux
 ## Benefited from this?

 If this script or documentation has saved you some frustration, you can donate